 1. What is the University of the Philippines?

 The University of the Philippines (UP) is the national university of the Philippines.
-Seven constituent universities and one autonomous college spread across 15 campuses all over the country comprise the UP System.
+Originally founded as a single campus in Manila in June 18, 1908, it is now eight constituent universities spread across 17 campuses all over the country.

 For more information about UP, please click here.

 2. What does constituent university mean?
 How does it differ from an autonomous unit?

 A constituent university (CU) is a group of colleges headed by a chancellor, with a defined vision and purpose that meets the following requirements: it is necessary to UP, the region where it is located, and the country; it possesses the capacity and faculty resources to offer appropriate programs of quality; it has enough personnel items to run on the accepted standard of quality; it conforms to established University standards and requirements in the recruitment of, grant of tenure to, and promotion of faculty, the formulation and evaluation of academic programs, rules on student progress, etc.